The Fool (tarot card): As excuse and wild card

 Before and after trick-play of Tarocchini, the Matto (Fool) and the Bégato are called contatori (counters), a limited form of wild cards.
 They can be used separately or together to fill missing gaps in combinations or extend them but they can't fill in two consecutive gaps in sequential combinations.
 They can't replace the highest trump or kings.
 Both cards can be used in every sequence but as the Fool can't be captured while the Magician is vulnerable, the player holding the Magician would want to use it only judiciously.

 In Grosstarock games, of which Danish tarok is the last survivor, the Fool can take the place of a missing card during declarations before play.
 However, a meld completed using the Fool is worth only half the points compared to a natural meld.
 Also, when leading a trick the Fool can turn into the weakest card of any suit the player chooses but it will be sent to the player's trick pile just like an excuse.
 If, however, the opponents lack the suit named, then they may get the right to set the trick's suit.

 Interpretations

 In many esoteric systems of tarot card interpretation, the Fool is interpreted as the protagonist of a story, and the Major Arcana are the path the Fool takes through the great mysteries of life.
 This path is known traditionally in cartomancy as the "Fool's Journey", and is frequently used to introduce the meaning of Major Arcana cards to beginners.

-According to A.E.
-Waite's 1910 book Pictorial Key to the Tarot, the Fool card is associated with:
+According to A. E. Waite's 1910 book The Pictorial Key to the Tarot, the Fool card is associated with:

-In media

-In JoJo's Bizarre Adventure, a dog named Iggy has a Stand named after The Fool with the power to control sand.

-In Persona, the protagonists of the third, fourth, and fifth games wield The Fool arcana.

-In Street Fighter, The Fool is used to represent the characters of Ryu (Street Fighter) and G.

-In the Adventure Time miniseries Stakes, one of the members of the Vampire King's court is named after The Fool.
+Encoding

+The Fool is encoded into Unicode with the code point U+1F0E0, as part of the playing cards Unicode block.